joshuajweldon/hawaii_to_dos/README.md

 ### Fish

-Shushimi, Sushi, poke, raw, grilled and steamed!
+Sashimi, sushi, poke, grilled and steamed fish!
 Seafood is such a staple food in Hawaii, and it branches across so many different cuisines.
 There are so many great places for both raw and cooked fish that it is hard to narrow it down.
 Here are a few places that I like to go to when I am craving fish.

 #### Raw Fish